alex123bob/alex123bob/README.md

 ## About Me

-I’m currently working on [MicroStrategy](https://github.com/microstrategy).
+I’m currently working in [MicroStrategy](https://github.com/microstrategy).

 A dream builder, appreciate what I have, confident in things I know & I'm capable of doing.